Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

 import sys
 ```
 ## Defining the Function
-While the minimum and maximum possible sums of `arr` are what we are ultimately after, running through each possible sum is unneccessary.
+While the minimum and maximum possible sums of `arr` are what we are ultimately after, running through each possible sum is unnecessary.
 Instead, it's much more efficient to calculate the initial sum (`init_sum`), find the maximum and minimum values (`min_val` and `max_val`) within the list, and substract each from the initial sum.

-In order to do this, we need an initial comparitor for, which we obtain by assigning the value of the first element to two variables, `min_val` and `max_val`.
+In order to do this, we need an initial comparator, which we obtain by assigning the value of the first element to two variables, `min_val` and `max_val`.
 Next, we cycle through each element of `arr` via index, overwriting `min_val` and `max_val` as appropriate.
 Finally, we print the answer.

 ```python
 #   Solution